wacl-york/quant-scraper/README.md

 ### Configuration

 The `quant_scrape` command requires a configuration file called `config.ini` to be present in the directory where the executable is called from.
-This file provides parameters for the scraping; `example.ini` shows the required format.
+This file provides parameters for the scraping; `resources/example.ini` shows the required format.

 ### Manufacturer and device specification